david-rhode/DSI15-capstone-project/README.md

-**Economy**
+**Economy**\
 The Ministry of Housing, Communities and Local Government supplies data on the many ways that people can experience deprivation as a result of economic factors - health, education, employment, living environment, and financial.
 This information is available for each London LSOA (an administrative unit of about 1500 people).
 It’s released every few years, the 2019 figures falling within the relevant time period.
 Comparisons with previous years don’t suggest any obvious anomalies (ie no neighbourhoods making sudden progress relative to others).

 These official statistics broadly captured the social and economic status of specific areas, although it’s possible that as neighbourhoods gentrify, the official figures may lag behind and not truly reflect how desirable a location has become.
 In the absence of any official measure of gentrification, I looked for other indicators - concentrations of [florists](https://github.com/david-rhode/DSI15-capstone-project/blob/main/4_scraping_florists.ipynb), [delicatessens](https://github.com/david-rhode/DSI15-capstone-project/blob/main/5_scraping_delicatessens.ipynb), [estate agents](https://github.com/david-rhode/DSI15-capstone-project/blob/main/3_scraping_estate_agents.ipynb), and smart [restaurants](https://github.com/david-rhode/DSI15-capstone-project/blob/main/2_scraping_restaurants.ipynb).
 I scraped their postcodes from All In London and The Good Food Guide, and aggregated them by ward (an administrative area of about 10,000 people).
-Processing of the economic data can be found in these notebooks:
+The processing of the economic data can be viewed [here](https://github.com/david-rhode/DSI15-capstone-project/blob/main/11_deprivation_data.ipynb).
-LINK
-LINK
-LINK

-**Education**
+**Education**\
 The best schools in London are all heavily oversubscribed, and living within the general catchment area is no guarantee of getting a place (in spite of what estate agents might suggest when pushing for a sale).
 Statistics on the average distance travelled to school suggest that living within 500m should almost always guarantee a place.
 Ofsted provides data on which schools are rated ‘Outstanding’, including their postcodes.
 GeoPandas allowed me to draw a circle of radius 500m around those schools, to create a feature that determines whether any specific property entitles its occupants to a place at an ‘Outstanding’ school.
-Processing of schools data can be viewed here:
+Processing of the schools data can be viewed [here](https://github.com/david-rhode/DSI15-capstone-project/blob/main/6_processing_schools.ipynb).

-INCLUDE LINK

-**Transport**
+**Transport**\
 Proximity to transport links and easy access to the centre of town is almost always cited in surveys looking at what makes a property desirable.
 GeoPandas let me draw circles of varying radius around each London tube station.
 It’s possible to check if a property is within 50m of a tube (bad news presumably), 200m, 400m and so on.
 I modelled features up to a radius of 2400m, on the basis that a 1.5 mile walk (over 20 minutes) is about the most than anyone will consider walking to the tube.
-Processing of tube data can be viewed here:
+Processing of the tube data can be viewed [here](https://github.com/david-rhode/DSI15-capstone-project/blob/main/9_processing_tubes.ipynb).

-INCLUDE LINK

-**Centrality**
+**Centrality**\
 Aside from its transport links, a property is likely to be more expensive if it boasts a central location.
 Trafalgar Square is generally cited as the most central point in London, GeoPandas made it simple to calculate how far any given property was from this location.
-Processing this feature can be viewed here:
+The processing of this feature can be viewed [here](https://github.com/david-rhode/DSI15-capstone-project/blob/main/12_centrality.ipynb).

-INCLUDE LINK

-**Crime**
+**Crime**\
 The police provide monthly crime statistics for each LSOA going back to the start of 2018.
 It seemed obvious that more crime would make an area less desirable.
 However, I found that aggregating the police data showed a positive correlation between crime levels and property prices (i.e. more crime was associated with higher prices).
 A closer examination revealed that this was due to high levels of crime in the West End, an area with high property prices - much of it presumably directed against tourists.
 I looked at a few different approaches to get round this problem.

 The first was to look at whether specific categories of police data would work better (for example one of the categories that they segment is ‘Violence and Sexual Offences’).
 However, this was met with the same problem, high volumes of offences in the West End.
 Unfortunately, the police don’t divide their data into categories that match the concerns of house buyers (who most likely are focused on local gang-related problems rather than the wellbeing of tourists).